aveao/splork/README.md

     - tip: draw sessions can take upwards of 40 minutes (converter will give you a better figure based on your image), which obviously has battery implications. to ensure your drawing session isn't cut short, you're strongly recommended to keep your switch docked.
 - shortly press the `BOOTSEL` button on the board to start drawing.

+if you have any drifted lines etc, or if you just want to add a small change, see the "doing drawing cleanups" section.

+## doing drawing cleanups

+you can use diffgen with `diffgen/diffgen.py`. you'll want to feed it the intended drawing image, and a screenshot of the switch. both 720p screenshots and 1080p frame-grabs from capture cards are accounted for, with 1080p frame-grab pngs recommended.

+example command: `python3 diffgen.py ../imageconverter/sampleimages/testcard.png switchscreenshot.jpg`

+this will output a `diffresult.png` image that you can then throw to `instructionconverter`, flash to pi and have another go with.

+do note:
+- 720p is not well tested.
+- right now cleanups involving B presses are a bit buggy.

 ## reasonable questions and hopefully reasonable answers

 ### what's up with the name